ryanrodemoyer/git-evangelism/outline.md

 ## Branches and Pull Requests
 * Workflow of creating a branch and opening a pull request.
    1. Create the branch in SCP via the UI.
+      * Switch to the desired branch from where you want to base the upcoming changes.
+      * Create the branch.
    1. Locally:
       * Switch to the desired parent branch.
         `git checkout <branch>`